How to use wine corks in your garden – 7 ways to reuse the sustainable material

 Did you know you can use corks to enhance your gardening efforts?
 From elevating your pots to aerating soil, here's how to reuse wine stoppers

-After enjoying a bottle of fine wine don't be too quick to discard the cork, it turns out you can use wine corks for good in your garden according to gardening experts.
+After enjoying a bottle of fine wine don't be too quick to discard the cork; it turns out you can use wine corks for good in your garden, according to gardening experts.

-Repurposing wine corks is not only a fantastic sustainable garden idea, reducing household waste, similar to using orange peels in the garden or coffee grounds in your garden, but also great for saving money with simple homemade creations to better your plot.
+Repurposing wine corks is not only a fantastic, sustainable garden idea, reducing household waste, similar to using orange peels in the garden or coffee grounds in your garden, but also great for saving money with simple homemade creations to better your plot.

-Horticultural experts reveal how you make a protective layer of mulch and even improve soil drainage using simple wine stoppers.
+Horticultural experts reveal how you can make a protective layer of mulch and even improve soil drainage using simple wine stoppers.
 Here are the savvy ideas sustainable gardeners can embrace to reuse wine corks in their gardens.

 How to use wine corks in your garden: 7 ways to improve soil and plants